brunomaga/brunomaga.github.io/index.md

 <br/>
 As hobbies, I've been playing waterpolo for most of my life, the last 14 years with <a href="https://lausannenatation.ch/section/waterpolo/">Lausanne Aquatique</a> and <a href="https://uk.teamunify.com/SubTabGeneric.jsp?team=cocsc&_stabid_=154244">Cambridge City</a> clubs.
 I enjoy cooking, winter sports and board games.
-And as a general rule, I prefer not to be addressed by my academic title or surname, so addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine.
+And as a general rule, I prefer not to be addressed by my academic title or surname, so addressing me simply by my first name (<i>"Hi Bruno"</i>) is perfectly fine <i class="far fa-smile"></i>